heavyk/new-setup/trialogue.md

 # trialogue

+a dialogue about triads, where I use situations in my present life to illuminate (standard) triad relationships (I say standard, because I think they've been encoded into our genetics, and so they form a great deal of our perception (astrology resonates with us on a genetic level too, I believe)).

 ### 2023-06-09 17:55 - vulcan and saturn

 today I was cleaning remi's yard and thinking a lot about a lot of things.
 I don't really know where to begin, so I'll start with saturn. first of all, I think for me, the greatest "tragedy" (I put quotes because it's a choice, not a destiny) for me is not being put into the mars position; I'm already all three of the 7th ray triad in one body, so the natural thing to do will be to take the role of mars (the emitter).